Did you know one of Canada's top restaurants used to be a gay bar?

 The world's most famous drag queen launched his television series in 2009 to a fairly small audience on Logo TV.
 Since its inception, it has garnered a huge cult following and a following that one could argue is a healthy mainstream one now too since it was brought onto major television network VH1 last year and won a mix of awards, including an Emmy and a Critics' Choice Television Award.
 The third edition of its all-star season premieres Thursday, January 25th and plenty of Canadian restaurants and bars like Toronto's Striker, the Gladstone Hotel and Dickens Pub in Calgary are throwing viewing parties to kick it all off.

 Can I get an amen?

 With an international television program celebrating drag as an art form, plenty of passionate new young talents have been inspired to get involved.
-Grease Coddington and Grease Jones are two-thirds of a new drag trio in Calgary called Haus of Grease.
+Perla Coddington and Grease Jones are two-thirds of a new drag trio in Calgary called Haus of Grease.
 The trio of ladies has partnered with Calgary-based LGBTQ2+ event company, Hot Mess, for a RuPaul's Drag Race All Stars premiere party at Dickens.
 In addition to pub fare, drinks and viewing, there will be plenty of performances, as well as Drag Race trivia.

 I decided to take them to Model Milk as a little homage to the building's fabulous history, for a little bite to eat and, naturally, a few drinks too.
 They show that it is A-OK to listen to those little quirks in your personality and that being comfortable in your own skin--wig and lashes optional, of course--is a wonderfully liberating feeling.